ozzi7/Poker-MCCFRM/README.md

 * Windows with Visual Studio and c++17 or later
 * Clang compiler needed for the hand indexer library, install it using the VS installer
 * Windows SDK Version 10 (others untested)
-* A lot of RAM, 256+ GB suggested for 6+ players but depends on the the chosen information & action abstractions size
+* Ideally > 128GB RAM (depends on the number of players and the information/action abstraction sizes)
+* QT library if using the graphical interface

 ### Compilation